Bogdan316/pong/README.md

 # Pong
-A Pong like game made by me for the Nintendo Entertainment System using the 6502 assembly language.
+A Pong like game made for the Nintendo Entertainment System using the 6502 assembly language.

 <p float="left">
   <img src="screenshots/pong-0.png" width="32%" />